Donrwalsh/curiouser-paradox/README.md

 That handles the two todos I had identified yesterday, so what's next?
 The two things that quickly come to mind are unit tests and a restore terminals setup.
 Ooh, actually the latter will involve reminding myself how to interact with the database so I think I'll set up all 3 with this.
 I'm thinking too a set of 3x split terminals each of them split between the primary app-runner and a secondary terminal for tests or commands or what have you.
 That sounds fun, I'm going to do that next.

+Spent more time than necessary with the Mongo portion of my Restore Terminals setup.
+Can't use `use <db>` commands in a shell script being piped into mongosh because it will suppress all output that follows that command.
+In any case, I wound up here because I want to run a handful of commands as part of establishing the terminal that handles database interaction.
+Right now it is outputting the collections and a count of comics but can be expanded to do more as necessary.

+Otherwise, I now have the workspace file built with basic Restore Terminal functionality which I've added to the repo.

 ## Couldn't Have Done it Without You

 - https://stackoverflow.com/questions/63429380/how-to-serve-static-images-in-nestjs